scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

   --namespace dynamons \
   --config-on-postgres-host /etc/scalardb.properties
 ```

+If you use your own ScalarDB database, you must replace the `--config` and `--config-on-postgres-host` options with your ScalarDB configuration file and the `--namespace` options with your ScalarDB namespaces to import.

 This creates tables (in precise, views) with the same names as the tables in the ScalarDB databases.
 In this example, the tables of `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` are created.
 The column definitions are also identical to the ScalarDB databases.
 These tables are [foreign tables](https://www.postgresql.org/docs/current/sql-createforeigntable.html) connected to the underlying storage of the ScalarDB databases using FDW.
 Therefore, you can equate those tables in PostgreSQL with the tables in the ScalarDB databases.